ARCTraining/swd5_sc_py/CONTRIBUTING.md

-# Contributing to the template jupyter book docs repository
+# Contributing to the SWD5: Scientific Python repository

-:tada: **Welcome to the template jupyter book docs GitHub repository!** :tada:
+:tada: **Welcome to the SWD5: Scientific Python GitHub repository!** :tada:

 _Thank you for wanting to contribute to this project!_